 Why December is the New January When Looking for a New Job

-about 1 year ago by Talenza
+over 1 year ago by Talenza

 January is often seen as one of the best times of year to get a new job: everyone has just come back from holiday, businesses have set their New Year’s resolutions, and hiring managers are looking to prepare their teams for the year.